n00tz/n00tz-compose/README.md

 # Stacks

 Organized into multiple stacks depending on the needs of the user.

+Status of each element of the stack is one of 4 possibilities on the backlog, in development, coming soon, or implemented.
+*ON THE BACKLOG* - Interested in developing to a production service.
+*IN DEVELOPMENT* - Investigating viability
+*COMING SOON* - Not Implemented, but the idea has been developed in the past.

 ## *Infrastructure*

-Stack includes images and configuration to support shared usability and connectivity of software in all stacks.
+Stack includes platforms, tools, and configuration to support shared usability and connectivity of software in all stacks.

  - **Traefik**: Web Application Proxying, Load-Balancing, and SSL Offloading.
  - **SMTP**: Simple Mail Transport Protocol
+ - **Gitea**: *IN DEVELOPMENT* Git-based Source Code Repository
+ - **Drone**: *ON THE BACKLOG* CI/CD Pipeline Tool
+ - **Ansible AWX**: *IN DEVELOPMENT* Automation engine
  - **MySQL**: *COMING SOON* Relational DataBase Management System - Open-Source Software Flavored.
  - **MSSQL**: *COMING SOON* Relational DataBase Management System - Microsoft Flavored.
  - **Redis**: *COMING SOON* In-memory data structure store, cache, message broker.